vlaxter/Vrhw/README.md

 Here is where the Business Logic lays.

 #### Vrhw.Api
 Exposes the endpoints to interact with the Business Logic.
-It also contains the integration tests (which should be moved to another project but it turned out to be more complex than I expected and time ran out).

 #### Vrhw.Shared
 Contains Interfaces, Dtos, Models and other elements that are shared across the projects of the solution.

 #### Vrhw.Tests
-Contains the Unit tests (I would move the integration tests here).
+Contains the Unit tests and integration tests.

 ### Repositories
 In order to provide options when it comes to define the data repository, there are two repositores to choose.